syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 Add the custom fonts into Assets folder in sample.Droid project.

-Right click the font file and open properties, in that Change the "Build Action" property of every font file as "AndroidAsset" and "Copy to output directory" to "Copy Always".
+Right click the font file and open properties, in that Change the "Build Action" property of every font file as `AndroidAsset` and "Copy to output directory" to `Copy Always`.

 ![SfImageEditor](ImageEditor_images/AndroidCustomFont.png)